GCSE and A-Level Music: Creating Outstanding Compositions

 • Raise academic standards in composition, and be challenged with new ideas and philosophies, regardless of your experience.

-• Learn ways to mitigate the risk of subjectivity in compositions. l Gain confidence in tackling the compositional process; particularly if you do not think of yourself as a composing musician.
+• Learn ways to mitigate the risk of subjectivity in compositions.

 • Gain confidence in tackling the compositional process; particularly if you do not think of yourself as a composing musician.